-What changes/improvements would we recommend for Fiscal Year 2019-20?
+What changes/improvements would we recommend for Fiscal Year 2020-21?

-- 1. Continuing pro-active policing on criminal activity is still linked to outside persons who either frequent River Bend for theft reasons or to meet up with fellow criminals or substance abusers in the town. - 2.
-Expansion in facilities for the Police Department to include: evidence storage, interview room (for suspects and to allow for victims a private space to relay sensitive information) and space for meetings and training. - 3.
-The ability to reduce speeding within town limits through the purchase of a roadside radar and speed display unit.
-This will allow for better traffic management and the collection of data analysis for speed surveys and support "traffic calming" in predicted problematic speeding areas. - 4.
+- 1. Continuing pro-active policing on criminal activity that is linked to outside persons who either frequent River Bend for theft reasons or to meet up with fellow criminals or substance abusers in the town. - 2.
+Provide advanced incentives and benefit packages to increase the probability of officers to remain at the department.
+This will allow for the department to be competitive in the retention of officers over larger departments that have additional resources, specialty units, promotional opportunities and career development. - 3.
+The purchase of advanced technology such as body worn cameras and a thermal imager.
+Body worn cameras will allow for the on duty officer to record their interactions with the public during calls for service and will assist in the prosecution of criminals in court.
+While a thermal imager can assist officers at any emergency incident in which normal visibility is reduced, impaired or ineffective.
+Whether it is a lost child or a disoriented elderly adult suffering from Alzheimer's or dementia, a victim can be located more quickly and at less risk with the assistance of a thermal imager. - 4.
 The continued support and movement forward of updating the Police Department's presentation and replacement of older equipment. - 5.
-To further train your officers to be the most professional and proficient officers by: - A. Continued advanced training through the NC Justice Academy for a higher level of trained personnel. - B. Continued training for officers that have an assigned specialized area of expertise through conferences in their assigned area. - C. Further utilizing department resources to conduct more regularly monthly scheduled training with no travel or per diem.
+To further train your officers to be the most professional and proficient officers by: - A. Continued advanced training through the NC Justice Academy for a higher level of trained personnel. - B. Continued training for officers that have an assigned specialized area of expertise through conferences in their assigned area.

+Further utilizing department resources to conduct more regularly monthly scheduled training with no travel or per diem.